 The Parish was originally called 'Ogley Hay' but was changed to 'Brownhills with Ogley Hay' to reflect the growth of the town.
 In addition, Clayhanger became part of the Parish in the 1990s.

 Here and now today, St James' still stands as a sign of God's Presence, where all who are open to Him can experience His amazing love, joy and peace that is not like anything that the world can give.

 Like all churches, at St James' we have had to adapt what we do to best serve our current members and the local communities during these challenging times.
 At the moment, our main focus is on the below 4 ministries...

 In-person Services at the Church

 Each Sunday at 10 am we have a service of either Holy Communion or Celebration.
-This is approximately 1 hour and 15 minutes time of gathered worship, socially distanced, with us wearing face-coverings as we worship by reflecting on worship hymns and songs, praying together & exploring God's word.
+This is approximately 1 hour and 30 minutes time of gathered worship, socially distanced, with us wearing face-coverings as we worship through singing, praying together & exploring God's word.
 When we have a Holy Communion service, there is the option to either receive a bread wafer or to share in some words of meditation led by one of our Lay Readers, if that's your preference at this time.

 Each Sunday at 6.30 pm at the moment we have services with focuses like mission, praise, prayer, healing, and loss and bereavement.